-Since its inception forty-three years ago, the model has been implemented in over a thousand schools in more than fifty school districts across the country.
+Since its inception forty-seven years ago, the model has been implemented in over a thousand schools in more than fifty school districts across the country.
 During that time, emphasis on the SDP has waxed and waned in New Haven, with elements being implemented with varying degrees of fidelity in most schools.
-In addition, the SDP's Essentials of Literacy reading program, piloted at Davis Street 21st Arts and Academics Interdistrict Magnet School in 1996, was successfully implemented for a number of years at Davis, Columbus, Jepson, Nathan Hale, and Vincent Mauro schools.
+In addition, the SDP's Essentials of Literacy reading program, piloted at Davis Street 21st Arts and Academics Inter-district Magnet School in 1996, was successfully implemented for a number of years at 23 New Haven elementary schools.

-During the 2006-07 academic year, New Haven school officials, particularly the Superintendent of Schools Dr. Reginald Mayo, expressed a strong interest in faithful implementation of the model in selected schools with the intent of adding schools over the next few years.
+During the 2006-07 academic year, New Haven school officials, particularly former Superintendent of Schools Dr. Reginald Mayo, expressed a strong interest in faithful implementation of the model in selected schools.

 The need for establishing effectively functioning governance and management teams and student and staff support teams, coupled with some teachers' expressed interest to more effectively manage their classrooms with a focus on child development principles and practices, served as the impetus for this renewal effort.
 Additionally, focus group interviews at selected schools surfaced the need for increased parent involvement and better integration and cohesion of programs and services within and across the schools.